LINOSNCHENA/Monitoring-Fuzzy-logic-controller/README.md

-# 1. MPC (MODEL PREDICTION CONTROLLERS)
+# 1. MODEL PREDICTION CONTROLLERS-(MPC)

 These scripts solve a control problem by prediction the future parameter of a dynamic system.
 The following are the three different types of models are used;
 1. MATRIX computations model
 2. CARIMA computations model
 3. Diophantine equations model

-## Current problems and tasks handled
+## The problem and task at hand

 Given that various obstacle would have different effects, we have experimented on two types.
 Formal and Uniform disturbance.
 The effects simulated in MATLAB and performance of controller is observed.
 Comparisons for the computation based on the disturbance that is inflicted;
 1. A-E are using Matrix computational method
 2. F-J are using CARIMA computational method
 3. K-O are using Diaphonies computational method

 ## Plots of results and observations